sretreats/sretreats.github.io/content/_index.md

 ---
 hero:
-  heading: Welcome to SRE Treats, The know hows for Site Reliability Engineers
+  heading: Welcome to SRE Treats
+  subHeading: A cookbook for Site Reliability Engineers
   maxWidthPX: 652
 seo:
   image: /images/hero-2.jpg
 ---
+# SRE is “what happens when you ask a software engineer to design an operations function.”